NYSCP Safer Recruitment: One-Minute Guide - North Yorkshire

 What are the Key Principles of Safer Recruitment?

-Safer recruitment is based a number of key principles:
+Safer recruitment is based on a number of key principles:

-• Deterring unsuitable applicants from applying – ensuring potential applicants are given a clear message about the organisation’s commitment to recruit suitable people.
+• Deter unsuitable applicants from applying by putting Safeguarding First.
+Make the welfare and safety of children your top priority throughout the recruitment process.
+Ensure potential applicants are given a clear message about the organisation’s commitment to recruit suitable people.

-• Rejecting unsuitable applicants at the selection stage and thorough pre-appointment checks.
+• Reject unsuitable applicants at the selection stage through Rigorous Vetting and thorough pre-appointment checks.

-• Preventing any opportunities to abuse children and young people once appointed.
+• Prevent any opportunities to abuse children and young people once appointed by Creating a Safe Culture where your organisational culture promotes safeguarding and the welfare of children.

-• Detecting and responding to any concerns about an individual once appointed.
+• Detect and respond promptly, fairly, and proportionately to any concerns about an individual once appointed.

 What are the Safer Recruitment Practices?